Jeremy Sarber On Life & Scripture

 Assuming my wife is correct about me, I praise God alone for this gift and pray I will continue using it for his glory and the good of his people.

 A fellow pastor from years ago said I teach the Bible with an intimate, conversational tone.
 He was the sixth man to preach at a church conference and began by describing the other five of us.
-“Jeremy doesn’t really preach,” he said.
-“He’s having a conversation with you.
+Jeremy doesn’t really preach,” he said.
+He’s having a conversation with you.
 It’s just you and him sitting across the table from one another.”
 Later, I asked whether he believed my style was a good thing.
-“It can’t hurt,” he claimed, but you can be the final judge.
+It can’t hurt,” he claimed, but you can be the final judge.

 About Jeremy Sarber

-Jeremy Sarber and his family in 2023
+Jeremy Sarber and his wife in 2024Jeremy Sarber and his wife in 2024

 Since my conversion to Christ, I’ve had an insatiable appetite for studying Scripture.
 After years of living like the prodigal son, I was saved by grace alone through faith alone in Christ alone for the glory of God alone.
 I pulled an old Bible from my closet the following day and never put it down.
 Soon after, I started a weekly Bible study group in the community, which caught the attention of my pastor.
 Before I knew it, I was ordained for pastoral ministry.
 I served as an interim pastor for two years, lead pastor for seven, and a church planter for another three.

 Today, I have a rare and seemingly strange role as a full-time funeral home chaplain.
 When families do not belong to a church or personally know a pastor to call, I officiate their loved one’s funeral and offer counseling as needed.
 If you’re curious how one becomes a funeral home chaplain, especially with a full-time position, the short answer is God’s providence.
 I’ll save the complete answer for another day.
 If you’re like most people and want to know how someone survives working around death day after day, I’ll let Solomon answer for me.
-He said, “It is better to go to the house of mourning than to go to the house of feasting, for this is the end of all mankind, and the living will lay it to heart” (Ecc 7:2).
+He said, It is better to go to the house of mourning than to go to the house of feasting, for this is the end of all mankind, and the living will lay it to heart (Ecc 7:2).

 Thankfully, I still have frequent opportunities to preach and teach outside the funeral home.
-My family and I attend Grace Fellowship Church in Bremen, Indiana, where I often lead our adult Sunday school.
+My family and I belong to Grace Fellowship Church in Bremen, Indiana, where I most often lead our adult Sunday school.
 I’m also involved in two nursing home ministries.
 As much as I enjoy my labors in the house of mourning, I relish the times I can preach the word without a casket by my side and grieving family in the front row (Ecc 7:2; 2Ti 4:2).

 I should also mention that I’m a confessional Reformed Baptist.
 By confessional, I mean I hold to a specific written summary of biblical truth.
 By Reformed Baptist, I mean I agree with the 1689 (Second London) Baptist Confession of Faith.
 If you want to know my fundamental beliefs as a Christian, you can read the 1689 Confession and gain a thorough understanding.
 We may not agree on every point, but you’ll know where I stand.